PlanTL-GOB-ES/NegEx-MES/README.md

 Therefore, all packages are within that structure:

 <pre>
+smn/config_files/eng/with_lemma/
-* smn/config_files/eng/with_lemma/: includes the 4 files with the modifiers explained above, in English and lemmatized.
+Includes the 4 files with the modifiers explained above, in English and lemmatized.

+smn/config_files/eng/without_lemma/
-* smn/config_files/eng/without_lemma/: includes the 4 files with the modifiers explained above, in English and without lemma.
+Includes the 4 files with the modifiers explained above, in English and without lemma.

+smn/config_files/spa/with_lemma/
-* smn/config_files/spa/with_lemma/: includes the 4 files with the modifiers explained above, in Spanish and lemmatized.
+Includes the 4 files with the modifiers explained above, in Spanish and lemmatized.

+smn/config_files/spa/without_lemma/
-* smn/config_files/spa/without_lemma/: includes the 4 files with the modifiers explained above, in Spanish and without lemma.
+Includes the 4 files with the modifiers explained above, in Spanish and without lemma.

+smn/in/
-* smn/in/: includes the input file in.txt
+Includes the input file in.txt

+smn/main/
-* smn/main/: includes the main class Main.java and the execution JAR file smn.jar.
+Includes the main class Main.java and the execution JAR file smn.jar.

+smn/misc/
-* smn/misc/: includes the modification algorithm.
+Includes the modification algorithm.

+smn/out/
-* smn/out/: includes the output file callKit.result.
+Includes the output file callKit.result.

+smn/util/
-* smn/util/: includes utility java classes.
+includes utility java classes.
 </pre>